BIODYNAMIC AGRICULTURAL ASSOCIATION OF AUSTRALIA

 Practices and principles of the method include the planting of green manure crops; sheet composting; rotational grazing and dynamic pasture management; regular harrowing, and careful soil cultivation; along with the timely application of BDAAA-approved, properly stored and activated microbial preparations 500 and 502-507 to promote root growth, humus formation and microbial activity.

-Farmers practising the Australian Demeter Biodynamic method build healthy, living, structured soils with greater capacity to hold water and sequester carbon, and plants that are resilient, nutrient dense and flavoursome.
+Farmers practising the Australian Demeter Biodynamic method build healthy, living, structured soils with greater capacity to hold water and sequester carbon, and plants that are resilient, nutritious and flavoursome.

-Experienced mentors from the Association provide practical assistance, tuition and technical knowledge to farmers to implement the Australian Demeter Biodynamic method with a view to improving farmlands in the way that nature intended, creating a long term, sustainable and chemical free environment for future generations.
+Experienced mentors from the Association are available to provide practical assistance, tuition and technical knowledge to farmers to implement the Australian Demeter Biodynamic method with a view to improving farmlands in the way that nature intended, creating a long term, sustainable and chemical free environment for future generations.

 Support for smaller growers and home gardeners interested in adopting the Australian Demeter Biodynamic method is provided by Biodynamic Growers Australia (BDGA).